Reviewed by Nick Cawley on December 20, 2021

 The foreign exchange market, or forex (FX) for short, is a decentralized market place that facilitates the buying and selling of different currencies.
-This takes place over the counter (OTC) via the interbank market instead of on a centralized exchange.
+This takes place over the counter (OTC) instead of on a centralized exchange.

-Without knowing it, you have probably already participated in the foreign exchange market by ordering imported shoes, or more obviously, buying foreign currency when on vacation.
-Traders are drawn to forex for several reasons, including:
+Without knowing it, you have probably already participated in the foreign exchange market by ordering imported products such as clothing or shoes, or more obviously, buying foreign currency when on vacation.
+Traders may be drawn to forex for several reasons, including:

 - The size of the FX market

 - A wide variety of currencies to trade

 - Differing levels of volatility